xuezier/koa-qx-router/readme.md

     pass: pass
 }));
 ````
-if dont set name and pass, qxClient will auto generate a name and pass.
+if didnt set name and pass, qxClient will auto generate a name and pass.

 #### BodyParser
 ````javascript